telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/asp.net-web-forms-report-viewer/true-print.md

 * JavaScript should be enabled in Adobe Reader.

 * UnmanagedCode permission is required due to the used PDF rendering.
-See[Medium Trust Support]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/medium-trust-support%})
+See [Medium Trust Support]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/medium-trust-support%})

-* (Silverlight viewer only) [UseNativePrinting](/reporting/api/Telerik.ReportViewer.Silverlight.ReportViewer#Telerik_ReportViewer_Silverlight_ReportViewer_UseNativePrinting)property should be false.
+* (Silverlight viewer only) [UseNativePrinting](/reporting/api/Telerik.ReportViewer.Silverlight.ReportViewer#Telerik_ReportViewer_Silverlight_ReportViewer_UseNativePrinting) property should be false.
 Telerik Reporting WCF Service should be properly configured e.g. resource endpoint should be present.

    See [How to Add Telerik Reporting WCF Service to Web Application]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-add-telerik-reporting-wcf-service-to-web-application%})